osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

  In Gazebo 7, both transports are available, but ign-transport does not carry the data used for plotting.

-For example, the plotting system could create a `scene_info` request, subscribe to the `~/scene` topic to get the the list of all rigid bodies, and allow the user to plot the position, rotation of any rigid body link in the system.
+For example, the plotting system could subscribe to the `~/pose/info` topic to get entity pose data over time.

 ### Notes about GazeboJs